Click here to view third party yellowing test data featuring various popular epoxy resin brands.

 The Effects of UV Light on Epoxy Resin

-If you aren't using ArtResin epoxy resin, then your work is susceptible to damage and discoloration from the natural environment.
-UV light is to blame for changes to cured epoxy resin over time (excluding ArtResin).
+If you aren't using ArtResin epoxy resin then your work is in real danger of discoloration from the natural environment.
+UV light is to blame for changes to cured epoxy resin over time.
 When UV light hits the resin—either directly or indirectly—it degrades the polymers.
-Although this degradation from UV light is a natural process, it causes observable, undesirable, aesthetically displeasing characteristics, such as:
+Although this degradation from UV light is a natural process (UV light is typically always harmful to everything on earth over time), it causes observable, undesirable, aesthetically displeasing characteristics, such as:

 A UV stabilizing agent can be added to epoxy resin formulas to mitigate these effects.
 UV stabilizers are very effective at preventing gloss loss, de-lamination, cracking and chalking, but they merely delay discoloration.
 In other words, yellowing is still inevitable with a UV stabilizer alone.
 Yellowing first presents as a light tone all over, then progressively darkens until it reaches a dark brownish-yellow hue.
 Yellowing will be accelerated with exposure to UV light.
 A resined piece that is placed outside will generally reach its dark brown-yellow color within 24 hours.
 Artwork that is kept indoors will begin to discolor generally within 6 months to a year if it was coated in a resin product that contained only a UV stabilizer.
 If the resin did not contain a UV stabilizer at all, it will reach a dark yellowing much faster, within approximately 2-3 months.
 Discoloration has also been demonstrated in pieces that have been kept in complete darkness.

 * It should be noted that yellowing can occur as a result of an undesirable interaction between Titanium Dioxide (found in white pigments) and ANY brand of epoxy resin.